 The version that was not meant to be.

 This intro is longer than usual.
-Sorry, skip ahead to the good stuff.
+Skip ahead to the good stuff.

 In the spring of 2018, my team and I were tasked with creating an app that will feature the use of Viberate’s database.
 This was requested of us because of the promises made in the ICO Whitepaper by Viberate.
 Little did I know, this would turn out to be the longest project I worked on.